 So what is the British Books Challenge?

 The BBC is a reading challenge that was created by Becky from The Bookette in 2011 as a way to encourage people to read more books by British authors.
-The challenge was taken over by Kirsty at The Overflowing Library for 2012 and this year it's my turn.
+The challenge was taken over by Kirsty at The Overflowing Library for 2012 and has been hosted here at Feeling Fictional since 2013.

 The books can be in print or out.
 Old or new titles.
 They can be from any genre and for any age range.
-Becky and Kirsty's blogs both focus on YA books but I read a mixture of adult and YA so you can expect to see reviews of both on my blog.
-Obviously it's entirely up to you if you want to read adult, YA or children's novels - or a mixture of all three!
+Becky and Kirsty's blogs both focus on YA books but I read a mixture of adult, NA and YA so you can expect to see reviews of both on my blog.
+Obviously it's entirely up to you if you want to read adult, NA, YA or children's novels - or a mixture of them all!

 If you sign up for the Challenge you will be aiming to read at least 12 books by British Authors (which works out to one a month).
 For every book you review each month you will get an entry into the draw to win a monthly prize pack.
 Therefore the more you read the more entries you will rack up.
 Towards the end of the year I hope to do some kind of special prize draw for those who have gone to the most effort over the year managing to read 50 or more British Books.
 As prize packs are mainly being sponsored by British publishers I'm afraid that some of the prizes will only be available for UK participants but I hope that international bloggers will still take part.
 I will try to host a couple of international giveaways throughout the year but it will depend on finances and whether I can afford postage costs for sending out the books.